|Commissions||Work in Progress||Pet Portraits||Testimonials|

-Molly, as you can see from the photograph below, was an extremely affectionate dog and I really enjoyed getting to grips with this lovable canine.
-I say was, because sadly, since the painting was completed in December 2009, Molly has had to be put to sleep.
+Molly, as you can see from the finished picture above, was an extremely affectionate dog and I really enjoyed getting to grips with this lovable canine.
+I say was, because sadly, shortly after the painting was completed, Molly had to be put to sleep.

 The pictures below show the work in early stages of development.
 When you consider the finished piece above, you will see that the early stages were not really quite so appealing to the eye.

 The first image in the series is in fact just the skeleton of the piece and needed to be considerably “fleshed out”.
 The initial drawing was sketched in using pencil and the painting was established with thin washes of gouache to mark positions of important features such as the eyes and nose etc. Concentration on positioning the eyes was particularly important as it is surprising how much information the eyes and their position give in identifying a subject - human or animal.
 Layers of thicker gouache were then added and the details built up.
 One of the reasons I rate gouache so highly is its ability to be over-painted.
 However, one must be careful not to work the paint too heavily or one can mix and drag up the colours underneath into layers above.

 Molly painting at about 38 hours of work.